hedgeyedev/Developer-Applicant-Exercise/README.md

 To be considered for a developer position at [Hedgeye](http://www.hedgeye.com), you must successfully complete these steps [**](#footnote)

-**Please note:** your code will be tested on Ruby 2.5.9 and the latest version of Chrome.
+**Please note:** your code will be tested on Ruby 2.7 or 3.2 and the latest version of Chrome.

 1. Fork this repository
 2. In the *why_hire_me* directory